andreakoelzsch/hi_outdoor_recreation_analysis/developer_README.md

 ## App development

+### Setup the conda environment

+1. Define the name of the environment `export ENV_NAME=<name of your environment>`
-1. Create the conda environment by `conda env create -n APP_NAME --file environment.yml`
+1. Create the conda environment by `conda env create -n $ENV_NAME --file environment.yml`
+1. Activate the environment by `conda env activate -n $ENV_NAME`
 1. Execute `python sdk.py`
 1. Ensure the sdk executes the vanilla template App code.
 Everything is set up correctly if no error occurs and you see something like _Welcome to the MoveApps Python SDK._
 1. Begin with your App development in `./app/app.py`

+### Install app dependencies

+1. install a python library to the currently activated environment: `conda install <LIB_NAME> --channel conda-forge`
+1. update the YAML file: `conda env export --no-builds > environment.yml`

 ---